Positive AGN Feedback Enhances Star Formation in Starburst Dwarf Galaxies: Discussions

 Recent numerical studies have increasingly incorporated AGN feedback in dwarf galaxy simulations, with most reporting star formation suppression rather than enhancement \citep{Koudmani2019, Koudmani2022, Sharma2023, Arjona-Galvez2024, Bi2025}.
 Among these studies, only \cite{Hazenfratz2025} documented modest star formation enhancement due to AGN feedback in specific scenarios, while their other simulations exhibited negative feedback effects.

 The methodological differences between our approach and previous studies may explain these contrasting findings.
 Most existing simulations employ the Bondi-Hoyle-Lyttleton accretion model \citep{Hoyle1939, Bondi1944, Bondi1952} due to insufficient resolution to resolve the Bondi radius directly.
 This simplified approach potentially compromises the accuracy of black hole accretion rate calculations.
 Moreover, the AGN physics adopted in these works is often inaccurate; for example, they do not differentiate between the cold and hot modes or simply assume a fixed AGN wind speed.
 In addition, these models typically parameterize AGN-ISM interactions rather than computing them explicitly from physical principles.
+A fixed thermal-energy coupling efficiency is often arbitrarily assumed to represent the complex interactions between AGN feedback and the ISM, such as radiative transfer and wind-ISM interactions.
+The adopted coupling efficiency can vary by factors of several among different simulations, potentially leading to substantial differences in the resulting gas dynamics and star formation.

 Our simulation framework offers several methodological advantages that may yield more realistic outcomes.
 By resolving the Bondi radius directly, we achieve more precise determination of black hole accretion rates.
 More accurate AGN physics \citep{Yuan2018} is also employed in our simulations.
 Rather than parameterizing AGN-ISM interactions, we explicitly calculate photoionization and Compton heating from AGN radiation.
 Additionally, our model incorporates variable AGN-driven wind velocities based on observational data for cold mode outflows \citep{Gofford2015} and theoretical models for hot mode outflows \citep{Yuan2015}, with velocities that scale with black hole mass and accretion rate rather than remaining fixed.